The why

 The realities of professional rugby

-of players who become professionals, research shows that are not playing professional rugby at age 24
+Of players who become professionals, research shows that 5 out of 6 are not playing professional rugby at age 24

-of players who become professionals, research shows that are not playing professional rugby at age 24
+Of players who become professionals, research shows that 5 out of 6 are not playing professional rugby at age 24

-of players who become professionals, research shows that are not playing professional rugby at age 24
+Of players who become professionals, research shows that 5 out of 6 are not playing professional rugby at age 24

 Want to keep in touch?